Welcome to the University of Michigan! We’re so excited to help you get started on your international experience.

 Frequently Asked Questions:

-When can I go abroad?
+When can I go abroad and for how long?

 - For first year students, the first opportunity to go abroad is the summer after your first year